MARS: A neurosymbolic approach for interpretable drug discovery: Ablation study

-\subsection{Ablation study}
+\section{Ablation study}

-Here, we tested the effects of reducing the test set size (n=100) on performance.
-The lack of change between Fig.~\ref{metrics-smaller-test}-C and C (test=100) indicates that a reduction in test set size is not responsible for improvements observed in Fig.~\ref{metrics-smaller-test}-D.
+To validate that the results on \textit{MoA-net-10k} were not due to a reduced test set, the effects of reducing the test set size for \textit{MoA-net} (\(n_{test}\)=100) were assessed.
+The lack of change between Fig.~\ref{metrics-smaller-test}-\(\gamma\) and \(\gamma\) (test=100) indicates that a reduction in test set size is not responsible for improvements observed in Fig.~\ref{metrics-smaller-test}-\(\delta\).

-\subsection{XSwap permutations: \(\text{MARS}_{P_{2H}}\) on \textit{MoA-net-10k}}
+\section{XSwap permutations: \(\text{MARS}_{P_{2H}}\) on \textit{MoA-net-10k}}

-Using the XSwap algorithm as in Section \ref{subsec:p2h_reveals_bias}, we checked, once again, whether the prediction metrics achieved using \(\text{MARS}_{P_{2H}}\) on \textit{MoA-net-10k} were influenced by degree bias.
+By using the XSwap algorithm as in Section \ref{subsec:p2h_reveals_bias} as an ablation, it was possible to assess whether the prediction metrics achieved using \(\text{MARS}_{P_{2H}}\) on \textit{MoA-net-10k} were influenced by degree bias.
 This time, there was a stark decrease in performance metrics upon the permuted KG (Fig.~\ref{fig:final_xswap}).
 This showed that predictions made by \(\text{MARS}_{P_{2H}}\) were due to factors beyond node degree bias.